 A. UCLPartners’ clinicians designed the search criteria that defines the risk categories: high, moderate and lower risk.
 The Clinical Effectiveness Group has developed these into tools to be run on EMIS and SystmOne, which search and stratify patients.

 A. This training video shows you how to download the searches, import them into EMIS/ SystmOne and run them in your practice.
-There are also several guides available that explain how to use virtual technology and how to have effective interactions using it.

 Q. Do the search tools require someone to have a diagnosis?